informalsystems/hermes/guide/src/documentation/commands/misbehaviour/index.md

 2. **BFT time violation for an unavailable header**

-    Some header with a height that is higher than the latest height on chain `A` has been accepted and a consensus state was created on `B`.
+    Some header with a height that is higher than the latest height on chain `A` has been accepted and, a consensus state was created on `B`.
 Note that this implies that the timestamp of this header must be within the `clock_drift` of the client.
     Assume the client on `B` has been updated with `h2`(not present on/ produced by chain `A`) and it has a timestamp of `t2` that is at most `clock_drift` in the future.